perkeep/perkeep/doc/app-environment.md

   The response JSON is the contents of the app's "appConfig" part of the config file.

+`CAMLI_APP_MASTERQUERY_URL` (string)
+: URL to Post (using CAMLI_AUTH) the search.SearchQuery, that the app handler should register as being the master query for the app handler search proxy.
+All subsequent searches will then only be allowed if their response is a subset of the master query response.

 `CAMLI_AUTH` (string)
 : Username and password (username:password) that the app should use to authenticate over HTTP basic auth with the Camlistore server.
 Basic auth is